Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: A Latent-Noise View of Causal Self-Attention

 \section{A Latent-Noise View of Causal Self-Attention}

-This section introduces the probabilistic object for causal self-attention that is the core of the paper.
+This section introduces the probabilistic formulation for causal self-attention that forms the core of this paper.
 The goal is not to modify the transformer architecture, but to make explicit the distribution over the model's \emph{embeddings} (hidden states) that a causal self-attention layer implicitly defines when viewed as a generative mechanism.

 Fix a sequence length $L$ and an embedding dimension $d$.
 We write